-Welcome to the Bits & Pieces 2019 Summer Sampler.
-These are a few highlights from our June, July, and August issues that are sure to have a positive impact on your day.
+Welcome to the Bits & Pieces Sampler.
+These are a few highlights from our recent issues that are sure to have a positive impact on your day.
 If you like what you read, subscribe now to keep more of this wisdom coming your way throughout the year.

 We live very close together.
 So, our prime purpose in this life is to help others.
 And if you can’t help them, at least don’t hurt them.

 Become a member

 BITS & PIECES has been inspiring people for over 35 years.
 Many of our readers have asked if we would put all this good advice into one volume so they can mark their favorite parts and refer to them quickly and easily.

 The Best of BITS & PIECES

 People meet you where you are.
 If you’re open, they tend to be open.
 If you’re closed, they tend to be closed.
 If you’re vulnerable, they tend to be vulnerable.
 And people are often a little insecure and afraid of themselves.
 They’re afraid to tip their hand.
 It’s just human nature, self-preservation.
 People will generally only tip their hand when they see you tip your hand.

 A student who revered his work once approached author Robert Heinlen.
 She said, “Your books have done so much for me.
 I want to give something back.”
 Heinlen shook his head and corrected her, “You don’t give back, you give forward.”
 In our efforts to show kindness, gratitude, and charity we should find ways that…

 The greatest events occur without intention playing any part in them; chance makes good mistakes and undoes the most carefully planned undertaking.
 The world’s greatest events are not produced, they happen.